Provable Anytime Ensemble Sampling Algorithms in Nonlinear Contextual Bandits: Ensemble Sampling for Nonlinear Contextual Bandits

 We then perform a simple warm-up by pulling each arm once.
-At each round, we uniformly randomly choose one model $j_{t}$ from the ensemble and choose arm $X_{t}$ which maximizes the learned function $f(X; \theta_{t}^{j_{t}})$ and receive reward $Y_{t}$.
-We use gradient descent on the $\lambda$-regularized loss function to obtain the parameter estimation:
+At each round \icml{$t$}, we uniformly randomly choose one model $j_{t}$ from the ensemble and choose arm $X_{t}$ which maximizes the learned function $f(X; \theta_{t-1}^{j_{t}})$ and receive reward $Y_{t}$.
+We use gradient descent on the $\lambda$-regularized loss function to update the parameter estimation for each model:

+{Note that there is optimization error due to finite learning rate and optimization steps, $\theta_{t}^{j}$ is not the exact minimizer of the loss function.
+We explicitly quantify this error in the theoretical analysis.}

-\begin{remark} The most relevant design is Neural Bandit with Perturbed Reward (\texttt{NPR}) proposed by \citep{jia2022learning}, except that our \texttt{Neural-ES} keeps an ensemble of models and updates the perturbations incrementally instead of resampling the all perturbations at each round.
+\begin{remark} The most relevant design is Neural Bandit with Perturbed Reward (\texttt{NPR}) proposed by \citet{jia2022learning}, except that our \texttt{Neural-ES} keeps an ensemble of models and updates the perturbations incrementally instead of resampling all perturbations at each round.
 While this design could consume more memory, different models can be updated in parallel if we distribute the ensemble in $m$ different machines.
-Since the computational cost of updating one model is reduced compared to \texttt{NPR}, our algorithm can still accelerate the overall training process in this setting. \end{remark}
+Since the computational cost of updating one model is reduced compared to \texttt{NPR}, our algorithm can accelerate the overall learning process in this parallelized setting. \end{remark}